dbgb/d2-tools/maps.md

 > Follow north wall if not using teleport.

 - ⚪ (At entrance)
-- 🛡️ _Rescue Barbarian soldiers at each of the three barricades_
+- 🛡️ _Rescue Barbarians at three barricades_
 - to Abaddon 🟢 🔴
 - to Arreat Plateau 📏 (Opposite of entrance)